FORMING A TEAM

 All captains and teams have the option of choosing from a variety of options when choosing a league.
 Often this is based on your team’s classification (graduate, undergraduate, fraternity, etc.).

 Most intramural games are often scheduled for Sunday – Thursday, although, alternate days and times can be implemented for games to be played if needed to accommodate more teams.
 Following registration, a team’s regular season schedules will be available online at the IMLeagues webpage and can be accessed from their team page.
-A team’s full season schedule will be posted.
-Schedules can also be viewed by downloading the free REC*IT app.

 There will be playoffs for most leagues to determine a season champion.
 The number of teams that qualify for the playoffs will be based upon the availability of facility space and the time in which the playoffs must be concluded from start to finish.
 Teams are notified as soon as the above situation is assessed and determined.
 All decisions to the number of teams advancing to the playoffs are final.
 Playoffs can be scheduled any day and time of the week.